-What could be more important than growing closer to God in 2020?
+What could be more important than growing closer to God in the new year?

 Making a clear plan for spiritual growth